dy/gl-spectrum/readme.md

 	//width of the bar, applicable only in bar mode
 	barWidth: 2,

 	//colormap for the levels of magnitude.
-Can be single color for flat fill.
+Can be a single color for flat fill.
 	palette: ['black', 'white'],

-	//by default transparent
+	//by default transparent, to draw waveform
 	background: null,

 	//pan and zoom to show detailed view